- How much is gap insurance in Ohio?

 Average gap insurance cost in Ohio by city

-Cincinnati is the most expensive to buy gap insurance with an average rate of $1,468, and Elyria is the cheapest with an average of $1,112.
+Fremont offers the cheapest gap insurance in Ohio at an average of $1,595.
 Where you live in Ohio can affect your insurance rates.
 Auto insurance rates are higher in cities with more crime and theft since your vehicle is more likely to be damaged or stolen.

 This table shows the average gap insurance rates by city for Ohio.